DavidOLoughran/EmergingTechProject/README.md

 ***

-This repository contains two Jupyter Notebooks the discussing Scikit-learn machine learning library and Quantum Computing with examples.
+This repository contains two Jupyter Notebooks discussing Scikit-learn machine learning library and Quantum Computing with examples.

+## Scikit Learn
+- Overview of scikit-learn machine learning library
+- Classification performed on the Bank Note Authentication Dataset
+- Meanshift Image Segmentation on the china image from sklearn datasets
+- Regression on the Real Estate Dataset

+## Quantum Deutch
+- Overview and comparison of Quantum Computing and Classical Computing
+- Explination of Deutsch's Algorithm
+- Simulation of Deutsch's Algorithm

 ## Getting started